 Now let's take a look at how to import a schematic to a PCB in Altium Designer:

 Step 1: Preparing to Synchronize the Design

-The first thing to do is to give your schematic one last look to make sure that it is at the point to begin the PCB design and go to layout.
-This obviously doesn’t mean that you are finished with the PCB design, there will most likely be many changes before you are ready to go out for manufacturing.
+The first thing to do is to give your schematic one last look to make sure it's ready for the PCB design to go to layout.
+This obviously doesn’t mean that you are finished with the PCB design--there will most likely be many changes before you are ready to go out for manufacturing.
 But you do want to make sure that there aren’t going to be any surprises in layout.
-Take a look for duplicated circuitry from forgotten copies, parts that should have been deleted, etc.
+Take a look for duplicated circuitry like forgotten copies, parts that should have been deleted, etc.

 Now let’s make sure that the schematic checks out OK using the checking process in Altium Designer’s schematic editor.
 To do this we will want to compile the schematic which will generate all the internal details of the design such as connectivity mapping between components and nets.
 While the design is being compiled, a host of different checks will be run to verify the schematic to the design rules.
 So before we compile, let’s take a look at setting these rules up by going to the pulldown menu command; “Project > Project Options”.